 Whitewater Rafting or Scenic Float

 Take to the water and see why Idaho has some of the best white water rafting in the country.
 ROW Adventure Center in Coeur d’Alene is a premier adventure company that can take you out for the day and assures your safety.
-The St. Joe River near CDA is an excellent choice for beginners who want light thrills for their first time, and the Lochsa River is ideal for experienced rafters looking for big thrills.
+The St. Joe River near CDA is an excellent choice for beginners who want light thrills, and the Lochsa River is ideal for experienced rafters looking for big thrills.

 If you’re traveling with a young child or want something more relaxed than white water rafting, take a scenic float trip down the Coeur d’Alene River with CDA Adventures.
-It’s suitable for all ages and is ideal for anyone who is looking to soak up beautiful nature while learning about the area from the guide.
+It’s suitable for all ages and is ideal for anyone who is looking to calmy float down the river and soak up nature while learning about the area from the guide.
 The guide stopped a few times at rocky beaches to let us swim and play in the water.
-They bring a cooler on the raft, so bring your own cold beverages as they can’t supply alcohol.

 Silverwood Theme Park

 Located in Athol, Idaho, about a 40-minute drive from Coeur d’Alene, is Silverwood Theme Park.
 The park has seventy rides, four roller coasters, a steam engine train, and live shows that families and the young at heart will thoroughly enjoy.